 Argentines are incredibly affectionate people.
 And although in most Latin American or European countries it is very common to say hello with a kiss, for some cultures this can be strange.
-It ends up being much weirder when men greet each other with kisses too.
+You might be surprised when men greet each other with kisses too.

-It doesn’t matter if it’s your friend, your brother or a complete stranger.
-Argentines have this strange way of greeting.
+It doesn’t matter if it’s your friend, your brother or a stranger.
+Argentines have this unique way of greeting.
 Once you arrive in the country, you will realize the effusive way in which they greet each other in Argentina.

 The sensuality of Tango

 One of the main attractions of Argentina, especially the city of Buenos Aires is Tango.
-A sensual dance and musical genre that has gained international fame for its attractive way of being.
-This occurred during the mid-twentieth century when the multiculturalism generated by migration from Europe made this a unique dance.
-On your trip through Buenos Aires, Patagonia and Iguazú, you can enjoy this dance.
-As well as the elegant neighborhoods of the capital and its excellent cuisine.
+This sensual dance and music genre has gained international fame for its attractive movements.
+Tango came into existence during the mid-twentieth century when the multiculturalism generated by migration from Europe made this a unique dance.
+On your trip to Buenos Aires, you can enjoy this elegant dance, as well as the vibrant neighborhoods of the capital and its excellent cuisine.

-Friends are very important for any Argentine or Argentine.
+Friends are very important for any Argentine.
 That’s why they enjoy meeting to share unique moments.
-One of the most common meetings is roasts.
-In these meetings, they enjoy the best meat that the country produces to share with the barbecue.
+One of the most common get-togethers is barbecues.
+In these meetings, they cook the best Argentine meat to share at the barbecue.
 This is one of the most widespread and well-known Argentine traditions in the world.

 Football is a religion

-The country of Maradona and Messi, the greatest soccer players in history, cannot be any other.
-In Argentina, football is lived in a different way.
+Argentina is the country of Maradona and Messi, the greatest football players in history.
+In Argentina, football is celebrated differently.
 The passion of the field extends to all corners of the country.
 Buenos Aires is the city with the most football stadiums in the world and home to one of the most important rivalries of this sport, the Argentine Superclásico, Boca Junior vs River Plate.
 When you visit Barrio La Boca, you will understand a little more about what sport means in a place where people live for football.

 Share Mate, a sacred ritual

-Every Argentine in any part of the world carries his Mate, his grass and his thermos.
+Every Argentine in any part of the world carries his Mate and his thermos.
 This drink is indispensable in the lives of Argentines.
-However, what makes this one of the most unique Argentine customs is the way in which Mate is taken.
+However, what makes this one of the most unique Argentine customs is how Mate is taken.
 Although you could take it alone, the common thing is that Mate is shared among friends.
-Therefore, it is very common to see a group of friends sitting sharing the drink with the same bulb and passing the Mate from hand to hand.
+Therefore, it is very common to see a group of friends sitting sharing the drink from the same thermos mug and passing the Mate around.

-And that of sharing the Mate goes hand in hand with another of the Argentine traditions par excellence, always talking about politics.
+The sharing of the Mate goes hand in hand with another of the Argentine traditions par excellence: always talking about politics.
 Although it is usually an issue that generates conflicts, Argentines are experts in always talking about politics.
-No matter the time or place, an Argentine will always be trying to talk about these issues.
+No matter the time or place, an Argentine will often want to talk about these important issues.

-Although they are a traditional Andalusian sweet, they arrived in Argentina at the time of the colony to become a typical and traditional dish.
-These are two round cookies made with wheat flour and butter, joined by an exquisite caramel.
+Although they are traditional Andalusian sweets, they have become a typical and traditional sweet treat in Argentina too.
+Alfajores consist of two round cookies made with wheat flour and butter, which sandwich an exquisite caramel center.

 The life of an Argentine person is quite hectic.
-Between sharing time with friends, enjoying food and living the long nightlife in the cities, the day gets longer.
+Between sharing time with friends, enjoying food and living the long nightlife in the cities, the days are long.
 That is why Argentines have a habit of having dinner quite late.
-So, prepare a snack for mid-afternoon, because very early, you will have dinner after 21.
+So, prepare a snack for mid-afternoon, because at the earliest you will have dinner after 9 p,m.

 Carnival and typical festivals